dpukhkaiev/BRISE2/main-node/Resources/README.md

     - `MaxRepeatsOfExperiment` - `int`.
 Maximum times to run each experiment.
     - `MaxTimeToRunExperiment` - `float`.
 Maximum time to run each experiment in seconds.
 In case of exceeding the experiment will be terminated.

-- `ModelCreation` - section with the configuration related to the prediction model creating process.
+- `ModelConfiguration` - section with the configuration related to the prediction model creating process.
     - `ModelTestSize` - `float`.
 A fraction that specifies an amount of data for testing the created prediction model.
     - `MinimumAccuracy` - `float`.
 A minimum accuracy that model should provide before making any predictions/testing.
     - `ModelType` - `string`.
 Type of prediction model.
 Currently available `regression`.